simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The chief interest in Urga lies in its monasteries and other religious

-153 MONGOLIA
+**153 MONGOLIA**

 edifices.
 They dominate the city and their glittering gilded roofs add much to its outward appearance.
-The Ikhe-kiiren is its oldest religious establishment.
+The Ikhe-küren is its oldest religious establishment.
 We have already seen that this was the center round which grew the present city of Urga, and for many decades the official residence of the Je-tsun tam-pa Hutukhtu.
 It is at present divided into twenty-nine aimaf(s or monastic colleges.
 Besides these colleges there are at least seven temples consecrated to certain branches of the study of worship.
 One of the most important is the tshof^-chin (Tib. tshogs-cheti) or the assembly hall of the monastic congregation.
 According to ecclesiastical tradition, the building of the assembly hall was started by Ondiir-Gegen, the first and most famous Gegen of Urga.
 It is a square wooden building, many times enlarged during its history to suit the growing congregation of monks.
 The roof of the structure is crowned by a gilded ganjira in the form of a bum-pa or vase.
 On the four corners of the roof stand the black and white religious banners or jyal-tsen (Tib. rgyal-mtshari).
 These banners have a long history.
 They are usually found on temple roofs in Mongolia and Tibet and date back to a remote nomadic past.

 Inside the cathedral, at its northern wall, stands the state throne of the Hutukhtu, and on both sides of the throne are large glass cases with the holy images --- among which are prominent the image of Sakya-muni, the last human Buddha, Tsong-kha-pa, the great reformer of the fourteenth century with his two principal disciples, Khe-dup-je (Tib. mKhas-grub-rje) and Jye-tshap-je (Tib. rGyal-tshab-rje), and the image of Undur-Gegen.
-Most of these images are made of gilded clay and are covered by cosdy silk garments.
+Most of these images are made of gilded clay and are covered by costly silk garments.
 Above the glass cases hang numerous religious banners or thang-kas.
-Most of the paintings are the work of Mongol artists or dzurachin and are far inferior in quality and design to the paintings belonging to the eastern Tibetan school.
+Most of the paintings are the work of Mongol artists or *dzurachin* and are far inferior in quality and design to the paintings belonging to the eastern Tibetan school.

 The roof of the cathedral is supported by 108 columns, an auspicious number, being the number of volumes in the Känjür.
-Between the columns are laid out low mattresses or shap-den (Tib. shabs-ldari) for the use of lamas during the services.
+Between the columns are laid out low mattresses or *shap-den* (Tib. *shabs-ldan*) for the use of lamas during the services.

 The temple has a very large treasury or sang, in which are preserved many religious objects dating back to the time of Undur-Gegen.
 Outside the temple stands a high wooden platform, from which lamas arc summoned by trumpets, called bura-yin shata, or the "platform of the trumpet."

 There are only four great assemblies of the clergy, for which use the

-154 TRAILS TO INMOST ASIA
+**154 TRAILS TO INMOST ASIA**

 assembly hall was primarily built: i, The Assembly of the Clergy on the New Year; 2, The festival of Chonkor duchin; 3, The great Maidari festival in the third and fourth months; 4, The Presentation of Offerings to the Bogdo Gegen (dansil().
 With the abolishment of future incarnations of the Hutukhtu, this assembly has been discontinued.

 All these great assemblies of the clergy are impressive functions, during which imposing scenes are witnessed.
 First one sees purple and yellow-clad lamas in high hats and flowing monastic robes, ascending the bura-yin shata or the "platform of the trumpet" and summoning the monks with the deep drawling sounds of their long trumpets or dung-chen.
-The narrow lanes and streets of the monastic city suddenly fill with purple-clad lamas; imposing gray-haired geshe and gabju (Tib. b^a-bcu) or fully-pledged priests who observe the ten commandments, move in procession to the assembly hall.
-Young getsul or novices and probationers throng the entrance to the hall.
+The narrow lanes and streets of the monastic city suddenly fill with purple-clad lamas; imposing gray-haired *geshe* and *gabju* (Tib. *bka-bcu*) or fully-pledged priests who observe the ten commandments, move in procession to the assembly hall.
+Young *getsul* or novices and probationers throng the entrance to the hall.
 The presiding lamas take up their seats to the left and right, in front of the throne of the Bogdo Gegen, which is usually covered with the red mantle and the ceremonial hat of the Pontiff.
-The Tsho\-chm Gebkp or the Provost Marshal of the assembly hall takes his seat at the entrance of the hall.
+The *Tshok-chm Gebkö* or the Provost Marshal of the assembly hall takes his seat at the entrance of the hall.
 The rest of the clergy sit down on the low mattresses spread in rows parallel to the northern wall.
 At the ends of the rows close to the entrance of the hall, sit the lama musicians with long trumpets, hautboys, and tambours.
 The service starts, and the low voices intone a chant, occasionally interrupted by the deep sounds of the trumpets and the sharp ringing tones of the hautboys.
 Tambours rhythmically sounded, join in the service, and sometimes the harrowing sounds of cymbals rise in the semidarkness of the hall.
 The deep low voices of the elder monks are accompanied by the shrill high voices of the boy novices, who rhythmically shake their heads and bodies while chanting their prayers.
 It is quite unlike the chants in Tibetan monasteries, but is similar to that of the Tsaidam Mongols.
 This temple music, a remnant of an ancient past, going back to shamanistic antiquity, is not without a peculiar charm of its own, and never fails to make a deep impression on a visitor.

-The next important temple in the kuren is the Da-ching galba-yin-siima, founded in 1739 during the reign of the Emperor Ch’ien long.
+The next important temple in the küren is the Da-ching galba-yin-sümä, founded in 1739 during the reign of the Emperor Ch’ien long.
 The temple was destroyed by fire in 1892, but was subsequently rebuilt.
-Formerly its compound was used by the Bogdo Gegen, whose yurtas were pitched in it.
-Tibetan lamas, belonging to the immediate following of the Gegen, ofliciated in the temple.
+Formerly its compound was used by the Bogdo Gegen, whose *yurtas* were pitched in it.
+Tibetan lamas, belonging to the immediate following of the Gegen, officiated in the temple.
 The last Bogdo Gegen spent

 TYPES OF CHINESE IN URGA, A GROUP OF KHALKHA MONGOLS